THE SMUGGLER SPORTIVE – RIDERS BRIEF!

-First and foremost a huge thank you from Bike Shed for entering The Smuggler, again we are so chuffed with the response the event has had and the support you have given by entering – we’ve had 620 entries online with more expected on the day.
-Bike Shed and our charity partners FORCE Cancer Charity and North Devon Hospice are truly grateful.
+First and foremost a huge thank you from Bike Shed for entering The Smuggler, again we are so chuffed with the response the event has had and the support you have given by entering.
+Bike Shed and our charity partners FORCE Cancer Charity and North Devon Hospice are very grateful.

 We can’t wait to welcome you to Smuggler HQ on Barnstaple Square, and show you a few of our favourite tarmac gems.
 North Devon & Exmoor in our opinion have some of the finest cycling roads in the UK – we hope you enjoy them, even if they are quite lumpy!

-Remember this is charity sportive, with all proceeds going directly to our charity partners – FORCE Cancer Charity and The North Devon Hospice.
-All Bike Shed hope in return is you have a great day on the bike and you try to raise a few pennies – both our charities rely entirely on great people like you to keep their essential services going.
-Set up a giving page via the website, or give on the day.
+Remember this is charity sportive, with all profits going directly to our charity partners – FORCE Cancer Charity and The North Devon Hospice.
+All Bike Shed hope in return is you have a great day on the bike and you try to raise a few pennies – both charities rely entirely on great people like you to keep their essential services going.
+Set up a giving webpage, or give on the day.
 Please dig deep.

-A massive thank you to our brilliant event partners – Barnstaple Town Management for allowing us the square, Country Life Brewery for their fine ales, Barnstaple Sainsburys, Propello for their training plan, North Devon Council, FORCE Cancer Charity, North Devon Hospice, and all our kind volunteers!
+A massive thank you to our brilliant event partners – Taw Velo Cycle Club for all the marshals, Barnstaple Town Management, Country Life Brewery for their fine ales, Dr Andy Middlebrook of ESC Ltd, North Devon Council, Crankhouse Coffee for the Strava prizes, and our charities FORCE Cancer and North Devon Hospice.

-This is located in Barnstaple Square, all rides start & finish from here.
 Ride HQ will be clearly sign posted from the two event car parks – both within a 5 min walk/cycle to HQ.
-There are toilets on the square.

 Tel: 01271 328 628